54shady/linuxc/shell/README.md

 Remeber, like everything in linux in a file, everything in shell is string.

+## Reset terminal while show a big binary file which make things a big mess

+just type the `stty sane` or just `stty` in your terminal

 ## Variable in shell

 check the variable in shell